Mohamed Hamza

 Mohamed Hamza (born 11 September 2000) is an Egyptian foil fencer who graduated from Princeton University.
 He competed for Egypt in the men's team foil event at the 2016 Summer Olympics as well as the men's foil individual and team events at the 2020 Summer Olympics and 2024 Summer Olympics.

+Career

 He attended the Awty International School in Houston, Texas.

 He won one of the bronze medals in the men's individual foil event at the 2022 Mediterranean Games held in Oran, Algeria.

 In 2023, he won a gold medal in foil at both the African Fencing Championships, and Acapulco World Cup, and a silver medal in the NCAA Foil Fencing Championships.

 He is coached by his father, Mauro Hamza.